Should You Put Acoustic Panels Behind Speakers? (Explained!)

-Dealing with lower frequencies is a lot more difficult due to the sheer size and energy these particular sound waves carry.
+Dealing with lower frequencies can be a lot more difficult due to the sheer size and energy these particular sound waves carry.

 This causes them to be omnidirectional, meaning it travels in every direction irregardless of the direction the speaker driver is facing.

-But to make it simple, you should just basically keep in mind that bass traps are an effective way at dealing with these issues in the lower frequency response.
+But to make it simple, you can think of bass traps as an effective way at dealing with these issues in the lower frequency response.